-A fascinating discovery of a spectacular street food shop was made by archaeologists in Pompeii, southern Italy, a find with provides a peek into ancient food culture.
+A fascinating discovery of a spectacular street food shop was made by archaeologists recently in Pompeii, southern Italy, a find which provides a peek into ancient food culture.

-Additionally, these counters feature fantastically well-preserved frescoes depicting different animals, probably about the kind of meat that was sold in this shop.
+Additionally, these counters feature fantastically well-preserved frescoes depicting different animals probably of animals whose meat was sold in this shop.

-Following further analysis, archaeologists found traces of beef, pork, fish, and snails, revealing the variety of dishes the residents of this Greco-Roman city were enjoying.
+Following further analysis, archaeologists found traces of beef, pork, fish, and snails, revealing the variety of dishes the residents of this Greco-Roman city enjoyed.